isomerpages/moe-holyinnocentspri/_infohub/教育储蓄品德奖 Edusave Character Award.md

         <li>High level of civic responsibility; and</li>
         <li>Must have at least 1 CCA (for <strong>P4 - P6</strong> students).</li>
     </ol>
-    <p>Parents and students may download the nomination form (Click here).
+    <p>Parents and students may download the nomination form (Click [HERE](https://for.edu.sg/echa-hips)).
 Your child can also obtain the form from the general office on your behalf.
 Please email the completed forms to <a href="mailto:holyinnocentspri@moe.edu.sg">holyinnocentspri@moe.edu.sg</a></p>
     <p style="font-size:24px;">Submission of nomination for ECHA 2025 will be open from <strong>1 September to 15 September 2025.</strong></p>
 </div>